arunwastaken/chitchann/README.md

 With MySQL, create a database.
 If you are lazy, copy this command in insert into the MySQL terminal. ``CREATE DATABASE `chitchan`;``

 * Run `npm install`
-* Run `node app.js` and you will have your own instance of 4chan running on your localhost!
+* Run `node app.js` and you will have your own instance of chitchan running on your localhost!